 - To encourage Titus and instruct him on how to organize and supervise the churches at Crete.

 - To instruct Titus to appoint elders to help oversee the various churches in Crete, and what qualifications these men should have (Titus 1:5-9).

-- To tell Titus that either Artemas or Tychimus were being sent to replace him at Crete so that he could come to him in Nicopolis (Titus 3:12)(from 2 Tim 4:12 we can see that Tychicus was sent to Ephesus so it was probably Artemas), and to ask him to make sure Zenas and Apollos had everything they needed for their next journey (Titus 3:13).
+- To tell Titus that either Artemas or Tychimus were being sent to replace him at Crete so that he could come to him in Nicopolis (Titus 3:12). (***Note: From [2 Tim 4:12], we can see that Tychicus was sent to Ephesus, so it was probably Artemas.)
+Paul also asked Titus to make sure Zenas and Apollos had everything they needed for their next journey (Titus 3:13).

 About The City:

 - Crete (today also called Candia: population app.
-650,000) was the 4th largest island in the Mediterranean Sea, about 160 miles long and 35 miles wide.
+650,000) was the 4th largest island in the Mediterranean Sea, about 160 miles long, and from 7 to 30 miles wide.
 It was a very prosperous and populous island that was mountainous, but fertile.
-It also had a large harbor at Phoenix, which helped make it an important place of commerce.
+It also had a large harbor at Phoenix (Acts 27:12), which helped make it an important place of commerce.

 - Crete was well known for several things in Paul’s time:

 - Its largest mountain (Mt Ida: 8193′ high) was famous in Greek legend as the birthplace of Zeus.

 - Its people were notorious for being “liars, evil beasts, and lazy gluttons” (Titus 1:12).
 “Unger’s” adds, “The classics abound with allusions to the untruthfulness of the Cretans; and it was so frequently applied to them that kertizein, “to act the Cretan,” was a synonym for to play the liar.”